secretGeek/today-i-learned-staging/neo4j/getting-started-on-windows.md

-# getting started with neo4j on windows
+# Getting started with neo4j on windows

 As a hobbyist/dabbler -- first thing was: